AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 "I felt you call,"  you said.

 "You can't be here.
-If they find you, if he comes back.
-If you are here he'll kill you.
-They'll kill you."
+When it comes back it won't ever let you go.
+You have to go, Alex."
 I pleaded with you.
 But you didn't understand.

 You looked at me confused.
 I didn't blame you.
 This had to be the first time you found out what I was.